vivekhotchandani/GANS/DCGAN/Readme.md

 ## **Conclusion**
 This experiment successfully demonstrates how DCGANs can generate human-like face images from random noise using the CELEBA dataset.
 With sufficient training, the generator learns to produce highly realistic facial features.

-**Feel free to extend this project by experimenting with different architectures, hyperparameters, and datasets!**

----

-This README is structured for clarity and ease of use, ensuring proper documentation for your experiment.
-Let me know if you need any modifications! 🚀